295557/Mini_Project/3_Implemention/readme.md

 ## IMPLEMENTION OF MY MINI CALCULATOR
-it includes the files of the project code in the particular files /folders. inc folder as header files src includes the source files and other related files are present in the respected folders/files.
+1.it includes the files of the project code in the particular files /folders.
+2.inc folder as header files
+3.src includes the source files
+4.and other related files are present in the respected folders/files.